cosmicflowers/dotfiles/README.md

 	$ git clone --recursive https://github.com/cosmicflowers/dotfiles.git

 Then move which components you wish to use to their respective locations.
-Some folders have more detailed instructions.
+See the .config/awesome/ folder for more detailed instructions.

 Notes on licenses